The Problem: Social media is omnipresent in our society but is not really representative of reality.

 Facebook, Twitter, Instagram…pick your poison.
-All of these site have the ability to make us feel connected, supported, and even loved.
-Yet they also can make us feel rejected, envious, and excluded.
+All of these sites have the ability to make us feel connected, supported, and even loved.
+Yet, they also can make us feel rejected, envious, and excluded.
 The key to mastering these sites is neither to conform nor to completely abandon them.
-The secret to staying sane on social media is to compartmentalize the “life” you see on the screen (including your own) from the one you live everyday.
+The secret to staying sane on social media is to compartmentalize the “life” you see on the screen (including your own) from the one you live every day.

 The Virtual “Reality”

 Social media allows people ultimate control over how the world sees them.
 Ever wonder why your newsfeed is full of announcements about personal accomplishments?
 Or why do photo albums only showcase a person’s “good side?”
 Well, science shows that people selectively post to boost their own self-esteem and popularity.
 Science has also shown what happens when you compare yourself to this unattainable standard: you feel dissatisfied with your own life and even at times depressed.

 Life is full of good days and bad days.
 We all know negative events affect our moods.
 Be aware that what’s going on in your headspace completely alters how you view someone else’s Myspace.
 If you’re feeling down, the place to go for respite is not the internet.
 Seek out a true friend whom you can trust to listen to you and embrace the whole story.
 Try having a real human connection, not a virtual one.
 Scrolling through internet pages isn’t going to change the situation anyway!

 Become a Social Media Ninja